biblequiz/BibleQuiz.com/_pages/history/2005/nationals.md

 #### 1st Place

-Church:	Calvary Temple, Indianapolis, IN
+* **Church**: Calvary Temple, Indianapolis, IN
-Coaches:	Dwight Chesser, Rhonda Chesser (assistant), Mary Lewis (assistant)
+* **Coaches**: Dwight Chesser, Rhonda Chesser (assistant), Mary Lewis (assistant)
+* **Team**:
-Team:	Brittanica Chesser
+    * Brittanica Chesser
-Brian Lewis
+    * Brian Lewis
-Emily Whitehead
+    * Emily Whitehead
 * **Round Robin**:
-Round 1: Lost to Nixa A/G, Nixa, MO 75 to 160
+  * Round 1: Lost to Nixa A/G, Nixa, MO 75 to 160
-Round 2: Won against Calvary A/G, Toledo, OH 180 to -5
+  * Round 2: Won against Calvary A/G, Toledo, OH 180 to -5
-Round 3: Won against Evangel A/G, Williamsville, NY 185 to 80
+  * Round 3: Won against Evangel A/G, Williamsville, NY 185 to 80
-Round 4: Won against James River A/G, "Salt", Ozark, MO 145 to 110
+  * Round 4: Won against James River A/G, "Salt", Ozark, MO 145 to 110
-Round 5: Won against Aurora First A/G, Aurora, CO 170 to 65
+  * Round 5: Won against Aurora First A/G, Aurora, CO 170 to 65
-Round 6: Lost to Crossway Church, Valencia, PA -45 to 180 Round 7: Won against Galena A/G, Galena, KS 140 to 120
+  * Round 6: Lost to Crossway Church, Valencia, PA -45 to 180
+  * Round 7: Won against Galena A/G, Galena, KS 140 to 120
-Round 8: Won against Tacoma Life Center, Tacoma, WA 195 to 20 Round 9: Won against Central A/G, Superior, WI 120 to 85
+  * Round 8: Won against Tacoma Life Center, Tacoma, WA 195 to 20
+  * Round 9: Won against Central A/G, Superior, WI 120 to 85
-Round 10: Won against Cedar Park A/G, "Ferocious", Bothell, WA 150 to 110
+  * Round 10: Won against Cedar Park A/G, "Ferocious", Bothell, WA 150 to 110
-Round 11: Lost to The Church at Briargate #1, Colorado Springs, CO 65 to 110 Round 12: Won against First A/G, San Angelo, TX 105 to 75 Round 13: Won against Christian Temple, Houston, TX 205 to 30 Round 14: Lost to Faith A/G, Orlando, FL 110 to 115
+  * Round 11: Lost to The Church at Briargate #1, Colorado Springs, CO 65 to 110
+  * Round 12: Won against First A/G, San Angelo, TX 105 to 75
+  * Round 13: Won against Christian Temple, Houston, TX 205 to 30
+  * Round 14: Lost to Faith A/G, Orlando, FL 110 to 115
-Round 15: Lost to Cedar Park A/G, "Fast and Furious", Bothell, WA 80 to 210 Round 16: Lost to The Church at Briargate, "Shrewd Snakes", Colorado Springs, CO 75 to 135 Round 17: Lost to First A/G #1, Lexington, KY 30 to 220 Round 18: Won against Calvary A/G, Dunwoody, GA 100 to 95 Round 19: Lost to Braeswood A/G, Houston, TX 15 to 215
+  * Round 15: Lost to Cedar Park A/G, "Fast and Furious", Bothell, WA 80 to 210
+  * Round 16: Lost to The Church at Briargate, "Shrewd Snakes", Colorado Springs, CO 75 to 135
+  * Round 17: Lost to First A/G #1, Lexington, KY 30 to 220
+  * Round 18: Won against Calvary A/G, Dunwoody, GA 100 to 95
+  * Round 19: Lost to Braeswood A/G, Houston, TX 15 to 215
 {% endcapture %}
 {% capture image_html %}{{ image_html | markdownify }}{% endcapture %}
 {% include image-card.html link=image_url alt="" html=image_html %}